temperancee/temperancee_hugo/content/blog/micropython_x_neovim.md

 ### Uploading Code

-Micropython only runs programs on start-up when you copy them onto the board and name them `main.py`.
+MicroPython only runs programs on start-up when you copy them onto the board and name them `main.py`.
 To accomplish this, open a terminal, make sure `rshell` is installed (and, if necessary, make sure your `venv` is active), then run
 ```bash
 rshell -p /dev/ttyACM0
 ```